Unpacking Security Scanners for GitHub Actions Workflows: Results

+Focused scanners typically target one or two of the common weaknesses, with a small number of rules, but their detections can be uniquely deep (e.g., secret-finding heuristics) or uniquely actionable (e.g., automatic pinning fixes).

-The 3 rules of \semgrep focus on Injection Weaknesses (IW) and Trigger Misuse Weaknesses (TMW).
+\semgrep is a focused scanner that can report potentially dangerous command injection patterns.
+The 3 rules of \semgrep focus on Injection Weaknesses (IW) and Privileged Trigger Weaknesses (PTW).
 They detect deprecated workflow commands, dangerous shell constructs, unquoted variable expansions in \texttt{run:} steps, and unsafe combinations of \texttt{pull\_request\_target} with an explicit checkout of the PR head. \semgrep uses flexible rule configuration files that define the security rules to run.
 It accepts both individual workflow files and full repositories as input and can generate a new workflow file that fixes the detected weaknesses.

-Four tools, \frizbee, \ggshield, \pinny, and \scharf, each focus on one single weakness. \frizbee, \pinny and \scharf exclusively check for Unpinned Dependency Weaknesses (UDW).
-All three provide automated fixes by replacing floating action versions with pinned commit SHAs.
-This makes their analysis significantly more actionable than other tools that only report weaknesses.
-Among them, \frizbee uniquely accepts both individual workflow YAML files and full repositories as input and its configuration file lets users exclude specific \ghas, branches, or container images from pinning operations. \ggshield specializes in secrets detection (SEW) and can scan both workflow files and full repositories.
+\frizbee, \pinny and \scharf exclusively check for Unpinned Dependency Weaknesses (UDW).
+These three scanners also provide automated fixes by replacing floating action versions with pinned commit SHAs.
+This makes their analysis significantly more actionable than other scanners that only report weaknesses.
+Among them, \frizbee uniquely accepts both individual workflow YAML files and full repositories as input and its configuration file lets users exclude specific \ghas, branches, or container images from pinning.

+\ggshield specializes in secrets detection (SEW).
 It uses a \texttt{.ggshield.yaml} (or global config) file to store authentication tokens and control secret‑scanning policies, such as token lifetimes, ignore patterns, and scan settings. \ggshield uses entropy scanning to detect secrets that are directly visible in the workflow and regular expressions to locate statements that might indirectly expose a secret.
+It supports scanning both workflow files and full repositories.

+The focused group splits into two patterns. \frizbee, \pinny, and \scharf form a tight cluster with identical scope and similar output, \ggshield is similarly single-scope but in a different weakness family, and \semgrep is the only one that extends beyond a single class.
+The practical takeaway from their comparison is complementarity rather than competition.